YunchaoYang/ppiclF-doc/source/examples/stokes_2d.rst

 The two blocks of lines denote the pre-defined and user-only directives.
 The pre-defined directives are in the top block and are the number of equations and the number of properties.
 The user-only directives are in the bottom block.

-:ref:`ffile` for this case only has meaningful information in ppiclf_user_SetYdot.
+:ref:`ffile` for this case (`Stokes 2D F-File <https://github.com/dpzwick/ppiclf/tree/master/examples/stokes_2d/user_routines/ppiclf_user.f>`_) only has meaningful information in ppiclf_user_SetYdot.
 The other two routines ppiclf_user_MapProjPart and ppiclf_user_EvalNearestNeighbor are defined only.

 .. code-block:: fortran